 Below is a real-life pet insurance claim from a Healthy Paws customer.

 - Diagnosis & Treatment: 23 growths removed, not all benign

-- Claim Cost: $15,880
+- Total Vet Cost: $15,880

 “A couple of months ago, I noticed a small bump on her backside to the right of her tailbone,” says pet parent Susan.
 When the growth began to get bigger, they decided to get it checked out.
 The vet decided to remove the growth, but before that happened, a few more growths became noticeable.
 “It ended up that three of the four growths were malignant and the other one was a benign growth.”

-Susan says, “Given Dixie Mae’s history of skin issues, I have come to realize it is better to be proactive than reactive,” Susan inspects Dixie May regularly to stay on top of growths that arise.
+Susan says, “Given Dixie Mae’s history of skin issues, I have come to realize it is better to be proactive than reactive.”
+Susan inspects Dixie May regularly to stay on top of growths that arise.
 Over the past two years, she has had 23 growths removed, some malignant and some benign.
 “Having Healthy Paws Pet Insurance has enabled me to truly be proactive and have Dixie treated by the best veterinarians,” says Susan.

 We all want to make sure we keep our pups happy and healthy.
 So remember, if you see or feel something abnormal, it’s always best to get your veterinarian to check it out.
 Dogs can develop so many different types of lumps on or underneath their skin.
 Some are harmless, but others require prompt treatment.
 Being informed and prepared will help you get the best care for your precious pup.Tagged With: Aging, Cancer